njc3006/TTKDSeniorProject/README.md

 `python import_json.py <belt|stripe|belts|stripes> <mask>`

+### Running Karma Tests

+To run karma tests, you'll first have to install the Karma CLI.

+`npm install -g karma-cli`

+Then, make sure the UI app is built by running `gulp`.

+Lastly, run karma tests in the `ttkd_ui/` directory by running `karma start`.

 ### Building a Release
 To build a release for the project, setup a unix-like environment with the following dependencies installed (In addition to the dependencies needed to build the project):